James B. Conway, MS

 Prior to Brigham & Women’s Hospital, Jonathan held positions in process improvement and operations management at Johnson & Johnson, EMC Corporation, and Harvard Pilgrim Healthcare.
 In 2009 he co-founded the Massachusetts Hospital Lean Network which continues to bring together healthcare quality improvement professionals for learning and networking.

-Jennifer Beloff, RN, MSN, APN, Senior Director of Quality, Department of Quality and Safety, Brigham and Women's Hospital
+Jennifer Beloff, RN, MSN, APN, Executive Director of Quality, Department of Quality and Safety, Brigham and Women's Hospital

 Asaf Bitton, MD, MPH, Director of Primary Health Care, Ariadne Labs; Harvard Medical School Faculty